-Revolut uses mid-market exchange rates, however
+Revolut uses mid-market exchange rates, but say,

 For a few illiquid currencies, we provide the best rate we possibly can.
 For THB and RUB, we apply a small 1.5% markup on the exchange rate.
 For UAH we apply a 1% markup.
 At the weekend (Friday 23:59 – Sunday 23:59 GMT+00:00) we apply a small mark up on the spot rate as the Forex markets are closed.
 We take the rate from Friday 23:59 and apply a 0.5% mark up on major currencies and 1.0% on other currencies.
 Please be aware that we pull rates from our providers, and they are obligated to present us with updated rates whenever they are informed of a change from one of their suppliers.
 This means that the weekend rate may fluctuate and not be the same as the exchange rate we use from Friday.
 (Source: Revolut-What foreign exchange rate will I get?)